Nelson00011/boho/README.md

     - Privacy Page
     - userAuth/Login Page (firebase <3)
     - Confirmation vs Failure Page.
+- ItemDetails:
-- ItemDetails: Reviews to be Iterated through (component < reviews >),  Carousel for Related Products(set cap to higher than 4 items) previous next buttons based on current params (home at end or infinite loop?), WishList has size/color options to differentiation between items.
+    - Reviews to be Iterated through (component < reviews >),
+    - Carousel for Related Products(set cap to higher than 4 items) previous next buttons based on current params (home at end or infinite loop?),
+    - WishList has to change color of heart & add to user profile
 - Item Component: image changes slightly on hover to new image? do i want to find new image?
 - Sendgrid Twilio server for subscription for Ecommerce site & Serial Newsletters
 - MUI sign-up/login page based on the template from [here](https://mui.com/store/sign-in/) w/Firebase